openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 Example Write "39,6 degrees", not "39.6 degrees."

 **Semicolon**
 Use the semicolon, but be careful.
-English uses semicolon in a slightly different way and often a little more generous than Finnish does.
+English uses semicolon in a slightly different way and often a little more generously than Finnish does.

 **Units**
 Follow the SNOMED Guidelines.